ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 **Technical Implementation:**

+- It would be nice to have spelling errors, issues or concern indicators for each section.
+Finding a way to highlight both the forma and corresponding issue on the uploaded report.
+Though this would take some serious processing to map values on the report to the correct form elements.
 - Document segmentation into logical sections (header, narrative, evidence items, etc.)
 - Next.js state management for tracking edited content
 - Debounced auto-save functionality (1-second interval after typing stops)
 - Section-specific validation rules
+- A lot of options could be user settings that allow the user to decide if they prefer speed or intuitive helper tools that take more time to process per upload.

 **UI Considerations:**